 As I eat one-handed, I use my other arm to keep myself upright and find cutting food difficult.
 I need to concentrate on swallowing or I’ll choke.
 My involuntary leg-spasms make for the most interesting dinner table disruptions.
 I have difficulties with urgency when toileting and need to be careful what I eat and make sure I drink enough water.
 Fatigue and poor mobility coupled with middle-age and two children make sexual fulfilment much more of a challenge.

 My middle-aged body just cannot do all the things it used to, and certainly not as quickly.
 I have streaks of grey in my hair and a lot of white in my beard.
 Instead of being bitter about the things I can’t do, I need to recognise them and appreciate the things I can do.
 I use a speech-to-text programme to help me write for sustained periods.
 I listen to music and audiobooks, watch TV and film, play on my PlayStation and can use computers and phone apps adequately.
 I get out and about on my trike and I exercise with my Thera-trainer for ninety minutes every day.
 This helps with my digestion and cardio.
 I sleep fitfully enough.
-I am grateful to Helen for enabling much of my independence.
+I am grateful to my Wife, Helen, for enabling much of my independence.

 You might think my life sounds terrible.
 But it is my life, and I’m used to it.
-And that’s the point, we all have challenges, but we should recognise them.
+And that’s the point, we all have challenges, but we should recognise them, not ignore them.
 We are set apart by how we face them.
 I live a full and rewarding life with mine, and that is alright.

 Richard Brown MBE